douvy/ChatGM/README.md

 To do a Prisma migration, run 'npx prisma migrate dev --name [migration_name]' To regenerate the Prisma client library, run 'npx prisma generate'

+To run this app as an Electron app, just run the app as usual and then in another terminal navigate to the chatgm-electron folder and run 'electron main' after an npm install there